mosaicml/composer/composer/algorithms/copypaste/README.md

 > 🚧 CopyPaste Requires a Small Amount of Additional GPU Compute and Memory
 >
-> CopyPaste requires a small amount of additional GPU compute and memory to produce the mixed-up batch.
+> CopyPaste requires a small amount of additional GPU compute and memory to produce the augmented batch.
 > In our experiments, we have found these additional resource requirements to be negligible.

 ## Attribution